raxden/android-mvp/README.md

 ### Fragment like view

-**1. Create your view interface that cointains the view behaviour**
+**1. Create your view interface that cointains the view behaviour.**

  ```java
 public interface MainFragmentView {